ckeditor/ckeditor5/docs/updating/migration-to-cdn/testing-suite.md

 } );
 ```

-Code above will remove all CKEditor&nbsp;5 CDN scripts, style sheets and Window objects from the head section of your HTML file before each test.
+The code above will remove all CKEditor&nbsp;5 CDN scripts, style sheets, and Window objects from the head section of your HTML file before each test.

 ## Known issues